Existence versus Exploitation: The Opacity of Backbones and Backdoors Under a Weak Assumption: Results on Backbones

 \begin{example} Consider the formula $F=x_1\land(x_1\leftrightarrow \overline{x_2})\land(x_2\leftrightarrow x_3)\land(x_2\lor x_4\lor x_5)$.
 Any satisfying assignment of $F$ must have $x_1$ set to \textsc{True}, which in turn constrains $x_2$ and $x_3$.
 Then $\{x_1,x_2,x_3\}$ is a backbone of $F$, as is any subset of this backbone.
 It is also easy to see that $\{x_1,x_2,x_3\}$ is the largest backbone of this formula since the truth values of $x_4$ and $x_5$ are not entirely constrained in $F$ (since $F$ in effect is---once one applies the just-mentioned forced assignments---$x_4 \lor x_5$). \end{example}

 Our first result states that if $\pneqnp$ then there are families of Boolean formulas that are easy to recognize, with the property that deciding whether a formula in these families has a large backbone is NP-complete (and so is hard).
-As a corollary to its proof, we have that if $\pneqnp$ then there are families of Boolean formulas that are easy to recognize, with the property that deciding whether a formula in these families has a nontrivial backbone is NP-complete (and so is hard).\footnote{We have not been able to find Corollary (to the Proof)~\ref{c:backbones-1} in the literature, though it would not be shocking if it either was there or was folklore.
+As a corollary to its proof, we have that if $\pneqnp$ then there are families of Boolean formulas that are easy to recognize, with the property that deciding whether a formula in these families has a nontrivial backbone is NP-complete (and so is hard).\footnote{We have not been able to find Corollary (to the Proof)~\ref{c:backbones-1} in the literature.
 Certainly, two things that on their surface might seem to be the claim we are making in Corollary (to the Proof)~\ref{c:backbones-1} are either trivially true or are in the literature.
 However, upon closer inspection they turn out to be quite different from our claim.

 In particular, if one removes the word ``nontrivial'' from Corollary (to the Proof)~\ref{c:backbones-1}'s statement, and one is in the model in which every satisfiable formula is considered to have the empty collection of variables as a backbone and every unsatisfiable formula is considered to have no backbones, then the thus-altered version of Corollary (to the Proof)~\ref{c:backbones-1} is clearly true, since if one with those changes takes $A$ to be the set of all Boolean formulas, then the theorem degenerates to the statement that if $\pneqnp$, then SAT is (NP-complete, and) not in $\p$.